Industry Standards

 Beyond insignia, badge shapes themselves often carry meaning:

-Star Badges: Common for sheriff’s deputies, also used by some police departments, particularly in western states
+Star Badges: Common for sheriff’s deputies, also used by some police departments, particularly in Western states.

-Rectangular Credentials: Wallet-style badges common in federal agencies
+Rectangular Credentials: Wallet-style badges common in federal agencies and some investigative divisions.

 Entry-Level and Patrol Ranks